bsingh17/Turkiye-Student-Evaluation-Data-Set/README.md

 ## Dataset Information :-
 The dataset has been taken from: http://archive.ics.uci.edu/ml/datasets/Turkiye+Student+Evaluation#

+The dataset is having 5820 instances and 33 different columns.

 ## Attribute Information :-
 instr: Instructor's identifier; values taken from {1,2,3}